Human Givens Therapy

 The approach has been disseminated and taught in the UK since 2000 and is rapidly becoming recognised as a profoundly important improvement in our understanding of the way we function as individuals, families, organisations and society as a whole.

 If you feel that you could be helped by sessions of therapy, please contact me to discuss how we could work together.
 I would be delighted to answer any questions or concerns you might have.

-Further to my practices in Woodchurch (Ashford), Kent and Rye, East Sussex – I also occasionally work with people online.
+Further to my practice in Woodchurch (Ashford), Kent – I also occasionally work with people online.
 Skype coaching or therapy has become a very popular way of working as it suits certain types of of situations (but not all) very well.

 What are 'human givens'?